Rising (web series)

-The Hill's Rising (or simply Rising is an American daily news and opinion web series produced by Washington, D.C. political newspaper The Hill.
+The Hill's Rising (or simply Rising) is an American daily news and opinion web series produced by Washington, D.C. political newspaper The Hill.
 The series is available on The Hill's website and YouTube.

 Gradually gaining popularity on YouTube throughout 2019 and 2020, the show's longest-serving hosts were Krystal Ball and Saagar Enjeti, until their departure in May 2021.
-The current hosts are journalist Robby Soave and commentator Briahna Joy Gray, while Batya Ungar-Sargon also fills in for Gray.
+The show was hosted by journalist Ryan Grim and Emily Jashinsky until they also left in September 2022.
+The current hosts are journalists Robby Soave and Niall Stanage, the latter of whom is editor-in-chief of The Hill.

 About

 Rising features commentary and analysis of political news and current events, in-studio interviews with politicians, campaign staff and surrogates, political advisors and strategists, and members of the news media.
 When Ball and Enjeti hosted, the show presented a synthesis of populist left and populist right viewpoints.

 The series is available on The Hill's website, YouTube, and a streaming channel.

 Format

 Rising typically produces five episode a week, Monday-Friday.
 There are usually about eight pre-taped segments per episode.
 Each host presents a "radar" segment which analyze current events and present commentary in a monologue format, usually organized into three or four bullet-points.
 This is followed by an open discussion.